Modern Basement Drop Ceiling Tile Idea

 Where can you buy Ceilume tiles?

-Pros To PVC Tiles
+Pros of PVC Tiles

 - GREAT CUSTOMER SERVICE: I received a few tiles with damaged corners that were easily replaced.